A collection letter is a notification informing a customer of a due payment.

 An invoice reduction system allows a debtor to enjoy a discount on outstanding accounts paid before a particular period.
 It is also known as a prompt payment or cash discount method.

-Such discounts can be between 1 percent and 5 percent and would usually be requested between 10 days to the invoice date.
+Such discounts can be between 1 percent and 5 percent and are usually requested between 10 days to the invoice date.

 Request deposits upfront